leandrofrazaodata/ancient_gg/README.md

 * `player_top_three_deposits`: Shows one row per player with their three largest deposit amounts in separate columns.

 **Setup & Execution:**
-1.  **Install dbt:** You will need `dbt-core` and the specific adapter for your data warehouse (e.g., `dbt-postgres`, `dbt-snowflake`, `dbt-redshift`).
+1.  **Install dbt:** You will need `dbt-core` and the specific adapter for the data warehouse (e.g., `dbt-postgres`, `dbt-snowflake`, `dbt-redshift`).
     ```bash
-    pip install dbt-core dbt-<your-adapter>
+    pip install dbt-core dbt-<adapter>
     ```
-2.  **Configure Profile:** Create a `profiles.yml` file in your `~/.dbt/` directory.
-This file contains the connection details for your data warehouse.
-Refer to the official dbt documentation for instructions specific to your adapter.
+2.  **Configure Profile:** Create a `profiles.yml` file in `~/.dbt/` directory.
+This file contains the connection details for data warehouse.
+Refer to the official dbt documentation for instructions specific to the adapter.
 The profile name should be `gaming_analytics_profile` to match the `dbt_project.yml` file.

-3.  **Load Data:** Upload the three CSVs generated in Part 1 to your data warehouse.
-Ensure these tables are configured as sources for your dbt project.
+3.  **Load Data:** Upload the three CSVs generated in Part 1 to data warehouse.
+Ensure these tables are configured as sources for dbt project.

 4.  **Run Models:** Navigate to the `dbt_project` directory and run the models:
     ```bash